MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 ![](../images/part32/23.png)

 This is the only node of the cluster.
 Let's describe it!
-If we scroll down a bit to the capacity section, we can see some hardware configurations of the node, such as the CPU or memory.
+If we scroll down a bit to the `Capacity` section, we can see some hardware configurations of the node, such as the CPU or memory.

 ![](../images/part32/24.png)